marioyasuo/AutoMapper/Mapping-inheritance.md

 # Mapping Inheritance
-AutoMapper 1.1 had an method called .Include<> when creating your maps which allowed AutoMapper to automatically select the most derived mapping for a class.
+AutoMapper 1.1 had a method called .Include<> when creating your maps which allowed AutoMapper to automatically select the most derived mapping for a class.

 Take: